Revised copy of Policy Number 52

 - Provide positive role models and develop a safe culture where staff are confident to raise concerns about professional conduct

-- Support staff to notice the softer signs of abuse and know what action to take
+- Ensure all staff are able to identify the signs and indicators of abuse, including the softer signs of abuse, and know what action to take

 - Encourage children to develop a sense of independence and autonomy in a way that is appropriate to their age and stage of development

 - Provide a safe and secure environment for all children

 - Promote tolerance and acceptance of different beliefs, cultures and communities

 - Help children to understand how they can influence and participate in decision-making and how to promote British values through play, discussion and role modelling

 - Provide an environment where practitioners are confident to identify where children and families may need intervention and seek the help they need

 - Share information with other agencies as appropriate.